 If we don’t come out of tech-driven connections, we will stop being able to understand each other.
 And those who are depressed don’t share about their mental state even with their closest companions.

 Only if you invest time in understanding people with concealed depression, they will reveal their scars and wounds to you.
 Else, in the long run, the world will become a dark place to live.

 Here are 13 habits of people With concealed depression:

 1. They may intentionally make efforts to appear happy.

 Depression is characterized by a range of symptoms and is not just about feeling low or sad.
-So, those who are depressed tend to alter their facial expressions or mood and may come across as most “happy” people that you know.
+So, those who are depressed tend to alter their facial expressions or mood and may come across as the most “happy” people that you know.

 2. They may have abandonment issues.

 Nothing can be more painful than your loved one walking out of your life.
-But, it hurts a person with depression more than the normal person.
+But, it hurts a person with depression more than a normal person.
 They are scarred for life and tend to bottle up emotions.
 Over time they become more and more secretive out of fear of the recession of those they love.